Impact of GST on MSMEs in India: Key Benefits and Challenges

 Recognizing the challenges MSMEs face, the government has introduced measures to facilitate GST compliance and reduce its impact:

-- Composition Scheme: MSMEs with a turnover of up to ₹1.5 crore can opt for this scheme, paying a flat tax rate with reduced compliance requirements.
+• Composition Scheme: This scheme is applicable to MSMEs which have a turnover of up to ₹1.5 crore, and pay a flat tax rate with reduced compliance.

-- Awareness and Training Programs: Government and industry bodies have conducted training sessions to educate MSMEs on GST filing and compliance procedures.
+• Awareness and Training Programs: The government and industry bodies have been training it to educate MSMEs of the procedures to follow GST filing and compliance.

 Long-Term Implications of GST on MSMEs